Entering the European market for cushion covers

 Munkh, Mongolia

 Munkh is a woman-led family business, working with goat cashmere, yak wool and camel wool – materials from typically Mongolian livestock.
 They produce home textiles, garments and accessories.
-The company emphasises the quality of cashmere, as well as it sustainable advantages.
-They also look at sustainability from a broader perspective, including design, sourcing, production and the environment.
+The company emphasises the quality of cashmere, as well as its sustainable advantages.
+They also consider sustainability from a broader perspective, including design, sourcing, production and the environment.
 ‘Munkh’ is Mongolian for ‘eternity’, reflecting the wish for their creations “to be a loving item and to be a long-lasting possession to its owner”.

 Source: Munkh @ YouTube

 Their home collection consists of throws and cushion covers, in matching and complementary styles.
-The designs are simple and contemporary, which is suitable for the sophisticated raw materials Munkh uses.
+Designs are simple and contemporary, which suits the sophisticated raw materials Munkh uses.

 Artisan Hut, Bangladesh